-Organised by Salwa Mikdadi (NYU Abu Dhabi) and Nada Shabout (UNT)
+Curated by Salwa Mikdadi (NYU Abu Dhabi) and Nada Shabout (UNT)

-The Abu Dhabi Art Talks this year is a series of 3-days panels with international, regional and local speakers, all experts in their respective field.
+The Abu Dhabi Art Talks this year was a series of 3-days panels with international, regional and local speakers, all experts in their respective field.
 Several of the speakers have recently published works on the topics discussed.

 In the last decade, the circulation of art shifted dramatically in the regions of West Asia and North Africa.
 The Arabian Gulf countries experienced the first large-scale acquisitions of art for the newly established and the planned museums in the Gulf as well as the development of a primary and secondary market for the arts.
 The Abu Dhabi Art Fair will present a three-day convening of panel discussions that examine the role of the art market in transforming the relation between artists, curators and art institutions, as well as the rise of corporate and private museum and foundation collections.
 Regional and international experts will cover issues such as the MENA region’s adoption of international market practices, averting the circulation of art fraud, the restitution of looted art and artifacts, the challenge of moving art across borders in conflict regions and how decisions are made regarding art valuation and collecting.
 Special sessions led by inspirational speakers are planned for emerging artists along with group sessions on how to navigate the art terrain, offering advice on the first steps into the art market, and an opportunity for a 20-minutes portfolio review session.
 The Abu Dhabi Art Talks conclude with the regional premiere and screening of the Price of Everything by renowned filmmaker Nathaniel Kahn followed by a moderated Q&A with the documentary film producer Jennifer Blei Stockman.
 The film cast includes Gerhard Richter, Jeff Koons and Larry Poons.